 Connection to the main grid

-We implement the main grid connections that our customers need.
-We ensure that the main grid and the customer networks are compatible.
-We guarantee the electricity transmission capability at the connection points.
+We implement main grid connections based on our customers need and ensure that the main grid and customer networks are compatible.
+We guarantee you electricity transmission capability at the connection points.

-With up-to-date technical information exchange we ensure the best possible and technically safe end result.
+With up-to-date technical information exchange we ensure the best possible and technically safe result.